maximegris/angular-electron/README.md

 ---

 ## App Feature Overview
+Definitions:
+- **UserData** Folder : Path where the app can store files on the OS separate from the app itself.
+This path can be called through the `electron.remote.app.getPath('userData')` method.

-### Login & download orders
+### Login
 Login can be performed either by using a key associated with an order or the regular username and password.
 These authentication requests both go to `'POST: /login'` and `'POST: /login-with-key'` API endpoints respectivley.

-The Bearer token is stored in the `config.json` in the app's local storage folder, that can be called using `electron.remote.app.getPath('userData');`
+The Bearer token is stored in the `config.json` in the userData folder.

+### Downloading Orders
+Following authentication or clicking refresh (see orders component) an API call is made to get all orders.

-Following authentication a call to either `'GET: /user-orders'` or `'GET: /user-orders'`
+A call to either `'GET: /user-orders'` or `'GET: /orders-key'` can be made depending on the login type used. i.e. key or username&password.
+Files are then stored in the userData folder.

+### Image Copy Protection
+- On Windows the clipboard is monitored, if an image file is detected then the clipboard is immidietly cleared
+- Mac - The SHIFT+CMD key  combination will hide the document body of the app for 1 second.
+- The full resoloution images are encrypted with `aes-256-cbc`.
+- Full resoloution images are decrypted and stored in the OS's temp directory while the app is open.
+The OS's global temporary directory can be called through `electron.os.tmpdir()`, the app will create a folder called `'dropstmp'`.
+- Loggin out of the app will trigger a delete of both the userData and temporary OS folder.

+---

+## Core Classes Explained

+### API Service : `src/app/services/api.service.ts`
+### Download Service : `src/app/services/download.service.ts`
+### Orders Component : `src/app/components/orders/orders.component.ts`